petergarnaes/Madklub-website/README.md

 are not a lot of work done on isomorphic style loading (only one repo as far as I can see).

+### Async components

+To keep the bundle size of the app to a minimum, we use code splitting to make all non-immediate components split from the `main` bundle.
+These can then be downloaded on demand.
+It all hinges on the `import()` statement.

+At compile time, webpack takes any `import()` statement, dereference its path and bundles that code __with__ dependencies into a separate bundle.
+When that same `import()` statement is reached at run-time, it returns a promise that returns the module we split of.

+A problem arises though...
+These components should _only_ be asynchronous on the client.
+To solve this problem, we do make a module that uses `require` instead of `import()` because it is synchronous, and with `NaromalModuleReplacementPlugin` make the server use the synchronous module when bundled up.

+This however creates yet _another_ problem.
+Even though the client gets the page server-side rendered, when running the bundle code, it thinks it has to load the component asynchronously.
+Because asynchronous components don't show while loading, this happens:

+* Client gets server-side rendered page in all its glory!
+* Bundle starts loading the required component with all the code necessary to run it, but while it waits, shows nothing, ie. __removes__ the glorious sever-side rendered content.
+* Component is asynchronously loaded, mounts the component and everything is good again.

+So as we can see, our efforts are ruined.
+We want the server to tell the client which async components are already rendered, and make the client wait for those components to load before rendering the app.

+This is communicated through Redux.
+When server renders an async component, it fires a `register` event, which makes the store remember the key for the component it rendered.
+Before the client renders, it waits for all the async components indexed by the keys the server sends.
+These components are stored in a map, again indexed by their keys.
+This is so when the async route is rendered and it discovers that the server has already rendered it, it uses the component from the "loaded components" map instead of loading it itself through `import()`.

+This works, and has some added benefits!

+* Hot Module Reloading can still be achieved if the client synchronously loads components instead of asynchronously.
+This is a simple matter of bundling the client with the same `NaromalModuleReplacementPlugin` trick as with the server.
+* We can prevent waterfall downloading, by taking the registered routes after the app rendered on the server side, and use those keys to add `<preload />` statements to the header on the server side.

+The downside is that it introduces overhead, and is not very declarative.
+Two files must be created for each route we want to load asynchronously, and the key must be correct in a few places for it to work.
+The overhead is not to bad, as no tree walking occurs (which other solutions implement).
+The gains we achieve also greatly outweigh the overhead.
+With small app components, the code for any page of the app will download very fast, and even faster with the `<preload />` trick.
+These components are also cacheable, so revisits are fast.
+The overhead in constructing the `<preload />` serverside is small.

 ## TODOs

 * Relative paths in `server/index.js` should not have `dist/` in front, the